NLKNguyen/awesome-language-engineering/README.md

 A parser generator for reading binary data.
 This is a declarative language for specifying data structure of binary data in order to generate parser (in multiple target languages) that handles reading binary file formats, network stream packet formats, etc. It comes with a compiler, an IDE, a visualizer, and library of format specs.

+Describe binary structure specification in a declarative file format `.ksy` (YAML alike), and the generator can create a parser for the following target languages: C++/STL, C#, Java, JavaScript, Perl, PHP, Python, Ruby ([see update](http://kaitai.io/))

 # More Resources